heyvito/clsql/README.md

 ### Dependencies

-**clsql** does not provide abstrations to SQL.
-It simply parses files in a predetermined format, in a conventioned set of directories, and wraps contents and annotations of those files into Clojure functions.
+**clsql** does not provide abstractions to SQL.
+It simply parses files in a predetermined format, in a set of directories following a [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) approach, and wraps contents and annotations of those files into Clojure functions.
 In order to access a database, you will need a **driver**:

 |  Database  | Driver                                       |
 |------------|----------------------------------------------|
 | PostgreSQL | `[org.postgresql/postgresql "42.2.12.jre7"]` |

-> **Notice**: Currently, I have only tested this library with PostgreSQL.
-In case you use another database, feel free to test it and open a pull request to update this table.
+> **Notice**: Currently, this library has been tested exclusively with PostgreSQL.
+In case you use another RDBMS, feel free to test it and open a pull request to update this table.

 ## Usage

-As mentioned previouly, `clsql` handles both migrations and queries.
+As mentioned previously, `clsql` handles both migrations and queries.
 Developers are free to use only a single facility, or both of them.

 ### Initial configuration